muratk5n/thirdwave/en/README.md

 ---

-That number can definitely tip the balance; at least on ATW per tank.
-Brits are not fooling around.

-"UK sends 2,000 anti-tank weapons to Ukraine"

----

-Forbes: "Russia has staged around 1,200 tanks for a possible invasion of Ukraine.
-That’s roughly 300 more tanks than the Ukrainian army"

----

-That might have been the freakiest integration by parts application I've ever seen..
-On a double-integral, outside-in, one IBP for one term, another for another term.
-Test function cancels out nicely and boom..
-Impressive.

----

 It wouldn't make sense for Tories to drop Johnson before the next election; otherwise they will look more of a party in chaos.
 BJ leaving would cap a period with two PMs gone previously having been